solana-developers/solana-cookbook/docs/integrations/react-native.md

 ### Update `metro.config.js`

-In this step, we will configure the `metro` configuration so it will load files with the `cjs` extension.
+In this step, we will configure the `metro` configuration, so it will load files with the `cjs` extension.

 Open the file `metro.config.js` in the root of your project and replace the content with the snippet below: